-1) Identify your core values—make a list, whittle it down to 3-5, think about how these values affect every decision you make every day.
-Making choices in life will be easier when you know and are mindful of your core values.
-One place to derive your top five character strengths is authentichappiness.com, a website from the University of Pennsylvania that identify your top five core character strengths.
+1) Identify your core values—Make a list of values, whittle them down to 3-5, and consider how these values affect every decision you make every day.
+Making choices in life is easier when you know and are mindful of your core values.
+One place to discover your top five character strengths is authentichappiness.com, a website from the University of Pennsylvania that identifies your top five core character strengths.
 People who use these signature strengths every day are happier and more fulfilled in their professional and personal lives.

 2) Know your personality–I recommend you do this right and hire an experienced coach who can help you identify the best assessments for you.
 But whether you use the Meyers-Briggs, the PeopleMap, the DiSC or some other tool, thinking about who you are is key.
 For instance, what is your level of reactivity to stress, your preferred activity level, your needs for closeness, your degree of introversion or extraversion, your need for novelty, your use of intuition or need to make lists?
 For example, how much alone time do you need?
 How much of a juggler are you?
 Do you need a lot of boundaries between home and work?
 Are you laid back or super organized?
 There is not one set of work-life harmony strategies for everyone!
 It is vital that you figure out what works for you!

 3) Get the data–Apply basic scientific principles for well being and happiness to create and sustain work-life harmony, no matter how you design your life.
-For instance, we know that well-being generally involves optimism and positive mood, self-compassion (lose the guilt!), positive social relationships with others, work that is meaningful activity in addition to work (whether it is reading, gardening, cooking, doing triathlons, church, bunko) that you enjoy.
+For instance, we know that well-being generally involves optimism and positive mood, self-compassion (lose the guilt!), positive social relationships with others, work that is meaningful and personal activities that you enjoy (whether that is reading, gardening, cooking, doing triathlons, church, bunko).

 Photo credits: Istock.com

 Follow me on twitter at @insightbusworks.com.